Modeling Task-Based Authorization for Agents

 define can_read: read or write or can_read from project

-Here we enrich an existing user-oriented model by adding task as a principal.
-Granting a task the write relation on a project gives it permission to read/edit the project and all its tickets.
+This enriches an existing user-oriented model by adding task as a principal.
+Granting a task the write relation on a project gives it permission to read and edit the project and all its tickets.
 You can also grant permissions at the ticket level for more granular control.
 This makes your application ready for agent authorization with minimal changes to your existing model.

 Scoping permissions to sessions and agents

-In interactive agents, users may create multiple sessions.
-You can scope permissions to a session so that granting access applies to all tasks within it.
-You can also scope permissions to an agent, so they persist across sessions.
+In interactive scenarios, users may create multiple sessions.
+You can scope permissions to a session so that access applies to all tasks within it.
+You can also scope permissions to an agent so they persist across sessions.

 model